alvarotrigo/fullPage.js/README.md

 ```
 ---
 ### setAllowScrolling(boolean, [directions])
-[Demo](http://codepen.io/alvarotrigo/pen/EjeNdq) Adds or remove the possibility of scrolling through sections by using the mouse wheel/trackpad or touch gestures (which is active by default).
+[Demo](http://codepen.io/alvarotrigo/pen/EjeNdq) Adds or remove the possibility of scrolling through sections/slides by using the mouse wheel/trackpad or touch gestures (which is active by default).
 Note this won't disable the keyboard scrolling.
 You
 would need to use `setKeyboardScrolling` for it.

 - `directions`: (optional parameter) Admitted values: `all`, `up`, `down`, `left`, `right` or a combination of them separated by commas like `down, right`.
 It defines the direction for which the scrolling will be enabled or disabled.